How to Sell Your SaaS Product to More CustomersBy Josh Snow

 In recent years the growth rates of Software as a Service businesses have rocketed.
 By 2021 nearly 73% of organisations indicate that nearly all their apps will be Saas.
-Therefore, if you have an established Saas business, or if you are thinking of starting or purchasing one, there’s never been a better time to SELL MORE of your Saas product.
+Therefore, if you have an established Saas business, or if you are thinking of starting or purchasing a SaaS business, there’s never been a better time to SELL MORE of your Saas product.
 However, although market growth can mean more customers, it also means more competition.
 So it is vital that you concrete your brand position, make sure you know your business and its value inside out, and nail those sales tactics now.

-Saas businesses are complicated.
+Like we go over in our overview guide, Saas businesses are complicated.
 And managing all the components from product updates to marketing is a full time job.
 But getting fresh new customers on a regular basis is super important to keep your business not just afloat, but growing.
 How, I hear you ask?
 Well, as professionals in online business we have worked with hundreds of Saas business owners, picked apart what they are doing wrong or right, helped improve Saas companies, and even owned a few ourselves.
 So we have a few tricks up our sleeves when it comes to selling more of your Saas product.

 Check out our ultimate guide to boosting your Saas product sales in 5 simple steps.

 First things first, if you want to sell other people on the amazing benefits of your product, you need to be sold yourself.
 Take some time to get to know everything about what you sell, to whom, and why!

 You may think knowing your brand story and the unique selling point (USP) of your product should be left to the marketing department.
 But being totally clear on what you can offer and the benefits your product brings your audience, lays the groundwork for any sales.

 You may need to articulate these benefits to prospective clients, current customers or even colleagues.
 So, learn your product inside out and learn how to convey it with confidence.

 Know your customer